-As you start the third year of your university degree (law or non-law), you are one step closer to your dream job at your dream law firm.
+As you start the third year of your university degree (law or non-law), you’re one step closer to your dream job at your dream law firm.

-As you start your third year, it’s time to research potential employers and apply for training contracts more intensively.
+- As you start your third year, it’s time to research potential employers and apply for training contracts more intensively.
 Create a shortlist of firms to focus your applications on.
 This will help you to tailor your applications.
 ‘Copy and paste’ applications will not secure you a training contract – recruiters will see right through them.

-Decide on the postgraduate training you will need after you graduate and apply for a place on your chosen course.
+- Decide on the postgraduate training you’ll need after you graduate and apply for a place on your chosen course.
 Either continue straight on with your studies the September after graduating or take some time out to gain work experience – it’s up to you.

-Aspiring barristers in the final year of a law degree should apply to take a Bar course – this is a mandatory stage of training to become a barrister.
+- Aspiring barristers in the final year of a law degree should apply to take a Bar course – this is a mandatory stage of training to become a barrister.

-Maintain an interest in legal and business news throughout your third year.
+- Maintain an interest in legal and business news throughout your third year.
 It’s not enough to just read the news, you must also be analysing it and considering how it could affect a law firm’s clients, the practice areas and the law firm itself, as a business.
-Find out more about commercial awareness, its importance and how to build yours with LCN’s commercial awareness dedicated hub.
+Being able to talk competently about trending commercial issues will bode well in interviews.

-Continue to get involved with your university’s law society; engage and make the most out of the opportunities on offer (eg, mooting) and use your university’s careers service while it is still available to you.
+- Continue to get involved with your university’s law society; engage and make the most out of the opportunities on offer (eg, mooting) and use your university’s careers service while it is still available to you.